Nevada City looks for solutions for parking and methane emissions

-Nevada City council members will consider a first-year contract amount in an effort to meet methane emissions reduction targets for California SB 1383 — which requires cities and counties to procure a certain amount of organic waste products to meet their annual procurement target that increases annually
+The council members in Nevada City will consider a first-year contract paying the maximum amount of $2,331 to comply with the Senate Bill 1383 (SB 1383) during a regularly scheduled meeting at 6:30 p.m. on Wednesday, June 28 at the City Hall chambers located at 317 Broad Street in Nevada City.

-$2,331 would be paid for SB 1383 compliance if the council chooses so during Wednesday’s regularly scheduled Nevada City Council meeting set to take place at City Hall chambers, 317 Broad Street in Nevada City.
+In an effort to meet methane emissions reduction targets for California, SB 1383 requires cities and counties to procure a certain amount of organic waste products to meet their annual procurement target that increases annually.

 Nevada City’s procurement targets are 74 tons in 2023, 159 tons in 2024, and 246 tons in 2025 and beyond, according to official staff reports.